rtc-focus-org/focus-distrib/README.md

 ### `app.env`

-Create the file app.env to contain the necessary secrets for your configuration
+Create the file app.env to contain the necessary secrets for your configuration.
+These are described in a separate section below.

 ### `env.sh`